 Iceland is not only home to beer breweries, as it has its very own whiskey distillery.
 Eimverk Distillery is Iceland’s first and only whiskey distillery.
 They produce spirits from 100% Icelandic barley: a whiskey with the name Flóki, a gin called Vor, and Víti, a traditional Icelandic Brennivín.
 A visit to the distillery is a must for whiskey lovers and anyone interested in Icelandic spirits.
 When you visit the distillery, you get to sample Flóki, Vor, and Víti, and you will learn how these Icelandic spirits are made from Icelandic barley.
 The tour takes a little over an hour.
 The distillery is located in Garðabær, one of Reykjavík’s neighbouring towns.

 Getting thirsty?
-Try this Beer Tour in Reykjavík!
+Try one of these Beer Tours in Reykjavík!